Lab 2 : ROS Nodes, Topics, Services, Parameters, Actions

 Enter the command:

-ros2 bag play subset
+rosbag play subset

 The terminal will return the message:

-Your turtle will follow the same path you entered while recording (though not 100% exactly; turtlesim is sensitive to small changes in the system’s timing).
+After some time, your turtle will follow the same path you entered while recording (though not 100% exactly; turtlesim is sensitive to small changes in the system’s timing).

 Figure 2.18 Turtlesim Recording